TRowbotham/PHPDOM/README.md

 // Creates a new DocumentBuilder, and saves the resulting document to $document
 $document = DocumentBuilder::create()

-  // Tells the builder to use the HTML parser (the only supported parser at this time) ->setContentType('text/html');
+  // This is required.
+Tells the builder to what type of document and parser should be used.
+  ->setContentType('text/html');

   // Set's the document's URL, for more accurate link parsing.
 Not setting this will cause the